1.1 This association shall be known as the North American Rangers Supporters Association Inc., (NARSA Inc).

-3.7 There shall be four Directors responsible for four regions of North America divided geographically.
-The Regions will be the North East, North West, South East and South West; The Directors must be from a Member Club in their region and be elected by the clubs in their region
+3.7 There shall be two Directors, one responsible for Canada and the second representing United States.
+The Directors must be from a Member Club in their country and be elected by the clubs in their country.

-3.7.1 The four Regional Directors shall be voting members of the Executive Committee and participate in all NARSA Inc. business.
+3.7.1 The two Regional Directors shall be voting members of the Executive Committee and participate in all NARSA Inc. business.

 3.7.2 The Regional Directors shall disseminate information from the NARSA Executive Board to all Member Clubs in their respective Region and vice versa, on all matters relevant to NARSA, in a timely and quick fashion.

 3.7.3 The Regional Directors shall represent Member Clubs unable to attend NARSA meetings and to have proxy-voting capability at any and all meetings if requested by any or all Member Clubs of the Region represented by the Director.

 3.7.4 The Regional Directors shall notify the Secretary and/or the Executive of the voting member of each club within their Region if a Member Club is represented on the “Chat Line” at any NARSA Meeting.